NordicHPC/nbscript/README.md

   Instead, it is saved to a HTML file with the output and errors.
 If you don't give an output name, the output is timestamped.

+  * Currently not implemented, use `!nbscript` instead.

 * `nbscript` sets the `NBSCRIPT_RUNNING` environment variable, and if this is already set it won't run again.
 That way, you can have a notebook execute itself with the `%nbscript`magic function.

+Interface within notebooks:

+* `import nbscript ; nbscript.argv` is the `argv` in analogy to `sys.argv`.  (json-encoded in the environment variable `NB_ARGV`).

+  * One would use `argparse` with `nbscript.argv`, in particularly `parser.parse_args(args=nbscript.argv[1:])`.

+* Other environment variables: `NB_NAME` is the notebook name (note that there is no way for Jupyter kernels to know the currently executing notebook name, this seems to be intentional because it's a protocol layer violation).

+* `nbscript` sets the environment variable `NBSCRIPT_RUNNING` before it executes a notebook, and if this is already set then it will do nothing if it tries to execute again (print an error message and exit).
+This is so that an notebook can `nbscript`-execute itself without recursive execution.
+This behavior is up for debate.

 Submit a notebook via Slurm